elastiflow/ElastiFlow-Tools/opensearch/README.md

 1) Copy install.sh and install2.sh to your home directory
 2) Chmod +x on both files
 3) Run sudo ./install.sh
-4) When completed, access OpenSearch Dashboards at http://your_server_ip:5601, (admin / admin)
+4) When completed, access OpenSearch Dashboards at http://your_server_ip:5601, (admin / password displayed on screen)